deislabs/deislabs.io/content/posts/porter-collaboration.md

 image: "images/porter-twitter-card.png"
 ---

-One tenent of working on a great team, is that no one deploys alone.
+One tenet of working on a great team, is that no one deploys alone.
 I may have originally deployed our application, but that doesn't mean that I am responsible for patching it until the end of time, or until I run away screaming.
 I am excited to announce that Porter now fully supports teams managing a bundle